sithmel/Do-androids-dream-of-electric-duck/README.md

   }
 })
 ```
-and we can use it in this way:
+Note: Here's an example:
+for convenience we can build a function that return an iterator (so that we can reuse it multiple times):
+---
+#### use iterator
 ```js
 function run (iterat, func) {
   while (true) {